 Cursors allow row-by-row processing of the result sets.

 Types of cursors:

-Static – Makes a temporary copy of the data and stores in tempdb and any modifications on the base table does not reflected in data returned by fetches made by the cursor.
+Static – Makes a temporary copy of the data and stores it in tempdb and any modifications on the base table do not reflect in data returned by fetches made by the cursor.

 Dynamic – Reflects all changes in the base table.

-Forward-only – specifies that cursor can only fetch sequentially from first to last.
+Forward-only – specifies that the cursor can only fetch sequentially from first to last.